mako-framework/docs/05_databases_nosql/01_redis.md

 #### Pub/Sub

-The `subscribeTo` and `subscribeToPattern` methods allow you to subscribe to channels or [patterns](https://redis.io/commands/psubscribe) matching channel names.
+The `subscribeTo` method allows you to subscribe to channels.
+You can also use the `subscribeToPattern` method if you want to subscribe using [channel name patterns](https://redis.io/commands/psubscribe).

 > Message subscribers are blocking and should *not* be used in controllers.
 Command line [commands](:base_url:/docs/:version:/command-line:commands), however, are perfect for handling long running tasks.